 "Yeah, I've worn all kinds of crap," said Junie, or "J-Man" as he's known in his 'hood.
 Poor thing has been the subject of such abuse, having endured costumes every Halloween and Christmas for years.
 He's worn life jackets and harnesses and T-shirts that make a statement.
 "Yeah, I need an 'I'mWifStoopid' shirt for my Mom!" he says, and I don't blame him.

 Inside that tough-guy exterior is an even more fierce inner warrior, with only a touch of wanderlust.
 Once, after ripping a new toy to shreds, Junie took his Mama for a run down by the river to blow off some steam.
 Junie decided to follow his own whims.
 For several days, as he tells it, he ran the wilds of the Trinity River, protecting the good citizens of Fort Worth from the likes of "rabid bastard squirrels, dirty spying nutrias, and nosy honkin' geeses."
-Along the way, he befriended several fellow runners, all of whom he knows and calls by name.
+Along the way, he befriended several fellow runners, all of whom he knows and calls by name."Hell, yeah!" he exclaims when asked about his river-running buddies.
+"I'm known as the Terror of the Trinity!
+Them bishes who don't take time for me gonna get some gnawin' on their leg if they don't watch out."

 It's a warning I would heed if I were you.